-- (322) Should measures be maintained, it can be expected that the Community industry will continue to benefit from the measures by at least keeping its relative market position and to further improve it once the negative effects of the economic downturn are overcome.
-During the economic downturn, the measures would likely work as a safety net, helping to cushion the effect of the significant amount of dumped, low-priced imports that are reinforced by the effects of the crisis.
-Considering that competition has increased across product segments i.e. due to fashion trends resulting in the interchangeable use of product types, measures would also help to protect Community produced products from dumped imports breaking into their product segment.
-Indeed, as was found during the investigation, also the certain producers in the countries concerned moved upmarket, by producing increasingly mid to even high end shoes.
-This would enable the Community industry to maintain their relative positioning and thereby safeguard a significant employment rate. - (323) It can also be expected that with the economic conditions improving and consumption increasing, people would be ready to spend more on footwear and in particular on higher value footwear, thus benefitting more the EU producers.
-In this scenario, the continuation of the measures would allow an increasing part of the Community producers to (continue to) further develop their business models, production process and distribution channels and thereby improve their financial situation gradually, as was evidenced during the review investigation period. - (324) Should measures lapse, it can be expected that the already fierce competition, in particular at the middle/low end segment, will be reinforced considerably.
+- (395) Should measures be maintained, it can be expected that the Union industry will continue to benefit from the measures by at least keeping its relative market position and to further improve it once the negative effects of the economic downturn are overcome.
+During the economic downturn, the measures would likely help to cushion the effect of the significant amount of dumped, low-priced imports by preventing another surge of imports as was observed before the imposition of measures, notably in 2005 after the quotas lapsed.
+Considering that competition has increased across product segments i.e. due to fashion trends resulting in the interchangeable use of product types, measures would also help to protect Union produced products from dumped imports breaking into their product segment.
+Indeed, as was found during the investigation, also certain producers in the countries concerned moved upmarket, by producing increasingly mid to even high end shoes.
+This would enable the Union industry to maintain its relative positioning and thereby safeguard a significant employment rate. - (396) It can also be expected that with the economic conditions improving and consumption increasing, people would be ready to spend more on footwear and in particular on higher value footwear, thus benefiting more the Union producers.
+In this scenario, the continuation of the measures would allow an increasing part of the Union producers to (continue to) further develop their business models, production process and distribution channels and thereby improve their financial situation gradually, as was evidenced during the review investigation period. - (397) Should measures lapse, it can be expected that the already fierce competition, in particular at the middle/low end segment, will be reinforced considerably.
 It can further be expected that this increased competition on the prices in the low and middle segment will have a direct effect on the prices of all other styles.
-This in turn will very likely endanger also the large group of Community producers that managed to redefine their business model and to improve their situation.
-As the financial situation and profitability of those producers is not robust enough to withstand the price pressure exerted by large amounts of dumped imports that considerably undercut the prices of the Community industry for an extended period of time, this would lead very likely to many more producers disappearing and to a significant loss of direct employment of EU producers and suppliers of goods and services to the EU industry.
+This in turn will very likely endanger also the large group of Union producers that managed to redefine their business model and to improve their situation.
+As the financial situation and profitability of those producers is not robust enough to withstand the price pressure exerted by large amounts of dumped imports that considerably undercut the prices of the Union industry for an extended period of time, this would lead very likely to many more producers disappearing and to a significant loss of direct employment of Union producers and suppliers of goods and services to the Union industry.